 - Autonomy is the basic human need to direct our own lives.
 Do you need a boss micromanaging you and telling you how to do your job?
 Neither do your employees.
 They want to own their work.

 - Mastery is the urge to get better and better at something that matters, to learn and create new things.
 Given the freedom to explore (new) ways to improve your work, employees learn and become better and better in your job.

 - Purpose is the yearning to do what we do in the service of something larger than ourselves, to do better by ourselves and our world.
 When you and your team have a purpose, you work for not only the better of your organization, but also for your own fulfillment.
 And that motivation by default enhance your performance.

-In this model the key factor to motivate employees, reduce their stress, and thus improve performance, is the structure and culture of an organization.
-It is possible for organizations to create “active workplaces” that allow learning and managing work stress.
+In this model the key factor to motivate employees, reduce their stress, and thus improve performance, is the structure and culture of an organisation.
+It is possible for organisations to create “active workplaces” that allow learning and managing work stress.

 - Job demands: The extent to which a job involves more complexity (diversity of tasks based on the skills).

 - Autonomy & self-regulation: The freedom the employee has to make choices and decisions him (or her)self or in team.
 This autonomy leads to challenging and ‘active jobs’.

 These were just a few examples to show that the new world needs a new approach to work motivation and work design, entirely different than the traditional concepts of motivation.

 How can you implement Workplace Innovation in your organisation?